vechain/docs/connex/api.md

 + `kind` - `'tx'|'cert'`: Kind of signing service

-Returns Connex.Vendor: Connex.Vendor.TXSigningService or Connex.Vendor.CertSigningService
+Returns Connex.Vendor: Connex.Vendor.TxSigningService or Connex.Vendor.CertSigningService

 ### Transaction Signing Service

-`Connex.Vendor.TXSigningService`:
+`Connex.Vendor.TxSigningService`:

 + `signer` - `(addr: string): this`: Enforces the specified address to sign the transaction
 + `gas` - `(gas: number): this`: Enforces the specified number as the maximum gas that can be consumed for the transaction